 Mr. Schroeder, you direct, produce, write and act…

 …well, the acting doesn’t really count because I’m not interested in acting myself.
-I only do it for a few friends who ask me to, and it enables me to learn more on how to direct.
-So this is just a part of a training for me.
-When I am on a set as an actor, I can see and feel what a director should or shouldn’t say to an actor, and how he tries to explain what he wants.
+I only do it for a few friends who ask me to, and it enables me to learn more about how to direct.
+So this is just a part of training for me.
+When I am on a set as an actor, I can see and feel what a director should or shouldn’t say to an actor and how he tries to explain what he wants.
 It is interesting to find a good system—if it exists at all—and see how important it is to treat an actor to the best of your abilities.
-So in order to be aware of all that, you have experience it, and then I think you become a much better director.
+So in order to be aware of all that, you have to experience it, and then I think you become a much better director.

 You began your career as a filmmaker in the 1960s, in the midst of the French New Wave.
 Looking back now, how important was this movement to French and international cinema?

-It’s not a coincidence that the New Wave had its roots in France, because France was and still is one of the most cinephile countries in the world, isn’t it?
+It’s not a coincidence that the New Wave had its roots in France because France was and still is one of the most cinephile countries in the world, isn’t it?

 That’s where it also began for you?